wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

-The Easiest Editor for everyone to create posts and pages, very quickly and with unprecedented possibilities!
+Finally you can create your posts and pages very easily, quickly and with unprecedented possibilities!

 == Description ==
 Zedity is an innovative content Editor to create your posts or pages very easily and quickly!
 With no technical skill required, everyone can design any desired content with total flexibility and unprecedented possibilities, as easily as if it's done on a piece of paper!